Inclusive Pedagogy: Session and Presentation Menu

 How can faculty support first-gen students at Emory?
 In this session, we will discuss the specific needs of Emory's first-generation student body and the concrete challenges these students face to succeed at Emory.Our goal is to help faculty reflect on how their teaching and mentoring practices actively contribute to our first-generation students' academic and social success.
 From textbook selection to course assignments and expectations, from preferred communication methods to recommendation letters, we will discuss strategies to meet the needs of our first-generation student body.

-This session puts the theories and practices of Abolitionist Teaching, Anti-Racist Pedagogy, Decolonizing Your Syllabus/Curriculum, and Trauma Informed Pedagogy into conversation.
+This session puts the theories and practices of Abolitionist Teaching, Anti-Racist Pedagogy, Culturally Sustaining Classrooms, and Trauma Informed Pedagogy into conversation.

 In times of political polarization, divisive rhetoric, a global pandemic, and continued protests for racial justice, managing a classroom can be difficult.
 Utilizing theories and practices of Trauma-Informed Pedagogy, Anti-Racist Pedagogy, and various resources on campus for helping students in distress, this session will offer up some ways you can respond to the stress of these times in your classroom.